 Do you need to generate some cash?
-Selling used furniture for cash is a great way to get drum up a little spending money (especially in 2022 when inventory of new items is limited).
-When I looked around my house I can see there are WAY too many chairs and lots of stuff in my garage gathering dust.
-Why not convert all that extra chair, lamp, mirror, picture, or table into a little cash?
+Selling used furniture for cash is a great way to drum up a little extra money (especially in 2022 when the inventory of new items is limited).
+When I look around my house I can see there are WAY too many chairs and lots of old furniture and other items gathering dust in my garage.
+Why not convert that extra chair, lamp, mirror, picture, or table into a little extra cash?

-I really having a garage sale because people only want to spend $1 and spend a whole day doing it.
+I really hate having a garage sale or yard sale because people only want to spend $1 and spend a whole day doing it.
 I’d rather donate the little stuff.
 The BEST way to sell bigger items like furniture, old appliances (even sinks and bathtubs), art, lamps, mirrors, rugs, toys, and bikes is online.
 You make more money and you don’t have to haggle over $0.50.

 Follow these tips for how to:

 - Sell furniture safely

-- See where you should list your used furniture and home goods
+- See the best places to list your used furniture and home goods

-- Learn how to market your used furniture to make the most cash
+- Learn how to market your used furniture to make the most money

 When I told a friend I did this, his reaction was surprising.
 He said, “you’re going to get yourself killed doing that”.
 This could happen I suppose, but someone could kill you walking down the street.
 I feel like sometimes one example of someone being harmed during an exchange grabs the headlines and scares people out of attempting to sell things, rather than throw them away.